 Issues with damp can range from mild, with a few spots of water staining or mould, through to serious damage, crumbling plaster and structural rot.
-In this guide we look at the average damp survey cost in the UK.
+In this guide, we look at the average damp survey cost in the UK.
 We’ll also explain the different types of damp and how to find a good professional damp surveyor in your area.

 What is a damp survey?

 The climate in the UK means that we have widespread issues with damp in homes up and down the country.
 A damp survey is carried out by a qualified professional to locate any areas of damp in your home.
-They will carry out a thorough investigation in the property and use specialist tools to measure potential damp.
+They will carry out a thorough investigation of the property and use specialist tools to measure potential damp.

 There are different types of damp and each one requires a slightly different treatment.
 A damp survey will identify if you have damp in the first place, which type of damp you have, and what treatment is required.

 If you suspect you might have damp in your home, or you’re buying a house that you think could be affected by damp, speak to your local damp surveyors for their professional advice.
-Make sure you use an approved damp surveyors, who will have the relevant accreditation with either a CRDS or a CSRT certification.
+Make sure you use approved damp surveyors, who will have the relevant accreditation with either a CRDS or a CSRT certification.

 How much does a damp survey cost?